d2l-ai/d2l-en/chapter_recurrent-modern/gru.md

 # Gated Recurrent Units (GRU)
 :label:`sec_gru`

+In :numref:`sec_bptt`,
-In the previous section, we discussed how gradients are calculated in a recurrent neural network.
-In particular we found that long products of matrices can lead to vanishing or divergent gradients.
+we discussed how gradients are calculated in RNNs.
+In particular we found that long products of matrices can lead to vanishing or exploding gradients.
 Let us briefly think about what such gradient anomalies mean in practice:

 * We might encounter a situation where an early observation is highly